Romania and the euro: The delays in adhering to the ERM II

 The latest mid-term fiscal plan of the Romanian government targets a budget deficit of 5.0% of GDP in 2024, and will only reduce it to below the EDP-required limit of 3% of GDP in 2027.
 Moody's projected a budget deficit of 5.7% of GDP in 2024, and assessed that "the European Commission will likely conclude this spring that Romania has failed to meet its fiscal targets under the Excessive Deficit Procedure, but Moody's expects that the government will not announce any additional consolidation efforts until after the parliamentary elections in the second half of 2024."
 In May 2024, the budget deficit was recorded to 6.6% of GDP in 2023, and projected by the Commission to reach 6.9% of GDP in 2024.

 Despite having declared itself to be bound by the most strict fiscal provisions of the European Fiscal Compact, Romania, as a non-eurozone member state, will not be subject to the standard fine of 0.2% of GDP for having failed to meet its fiscal targets under the EDP (a deficit at maximum 4.4% of GDP in 2023 and 2.9% of GDP in 2024).
 However, the European Commission has previously warned Romania that failure to meet the fiscal targets of its EDP could result in the partial cancellation of ongoing payments (grants and loans) from its National Recovery and Resilience Plan for 2021-2026, of which €9 billion out of €28.5 billion had been paid as of March 2024.

+In February 2026, Romanian president Nicușor Dan reaffirmed the goal of joining the eurozone and stated that Romania could meet the criteria for adopting the euro in the next 3 to 4 years.
+In July 2026, Dan announced a political agreement between the main centrist political parties to elaborate jointly with the National Bank of Romania a roadmap for joining the eurozone.

+On 1 August 2026, Romanian President Nicușor Dan announced a political agreement on the continuation of Romania's accession to the eurozone.
+In a statement made after the country's rating was reconfirmed by Fitch Ratings, he stated that the future Government, together with the National Bank of Romania (BNR), will develop a roadmap for the coming years, setting out the necessary actions for adopting the euro.
+The statement was made in the context of presenting economic priorities and reaffirming political consensus on Romania's main strategic objectives, including the implementation of the National Recovery and Resilience Plan (NRRP) and continuing fiscal consolidation.

+On 17 August 2026, Dragoș Pîslaru, the Minister of Investments and European Projects, explicitly said that 2032 could be an important target for Romania's entry into the eurozone.